Child Protective Services (CPS) – a Broken and Flawed System

 In addition, family members often hesitate to challenge CPS for fear of retribution.
 Mary Green, who had her 10 year old granddaughter forcibly removed from her home explained, “If a worker becomes angry with you, they’ll get back at you.
 They’ll get back by taking what they can from you.”
 Families involved in a CPS investigation often feel that they are at the mercy of the child protective services agency.

 The potential solutions vary just as greatly as the many proposed flaws.
 Changing standards about what constitutes abuse have created a broad range of reportable circumstances, too broad to be handled by a single agency.
 Similarly, the functions and range of tasks provided by CPS are too broad.
 The agencies act as both the assessors and investigators meaning the agency that is slotted to provide services in order to remediate the problem has the dual task of investigating and punishing the perpetrators.
 A clearer delineation of the relationship between CPS and local police authorities and the tasks each is supposed to be responsible for is needed.
-In addition, decentralizing or dividing child services tasks amongst various organizations may offer a solution.
+In addition, decentralizing or dividing child services tasks amongst various organizations may offer a fairer, more effective solution.

 Furthermore, there is a grave need for financial resources.
 In tough economic times, the first costs to be cut are always social services programs.
 This forces a greater workload on fewer people, educated and degreed people who are often already underpaid.
-If monies cannot be expanded and allocated to these social service programs, then the creation of community centered or volunteer staffed service delivery systems may be required.
+If monies cannot be expanded and allocated to these social service programs, the creation of community centered or volunteer staffed service delivery systems may be required.

 And finally, the child protective laws themselves may require change.
 Incentive programs should be created to ensure the objective is to place children with adoptive families rather than institutional care centers.
 Secrecy should be avoided and laws intended to protect victims reworked to ensure CPS and other protective agencies cannot hide their mistakes through laws that were intended to protect the victim.
 Child protective services must acknowledge their mistakes and be held accountable in order to make needed corrections.